SkyKuker/---/README.eng.md

 Q: Will you close the Project?
 A: ~~I would be glad to, but it holds me down. **Somebody hElP mE!!!11!11111!!!1**~~ No. The Project can't be closed.
 Foreign songs will keep appearing (WUT?) even after ~~the end of Zelenskyi's Presidentship term~~ my death.

 Q: We want to place ~~sum addzzzz~~ an advertisement block in your subtitles\constitution\progress.
-We advise you 1000$ monthly.
+We offer you 1000$ monthly.
 A: My project, & then all above-listed are officially non-commercial (and I don't spy for proprietary).
 PPPL bans all terms of placing ads & receiving money by third parties.
-Github will furiously punish all for any opportunity to earn money on every project with open source code and\or public licences (GNU, PPPL, MIT etc).
+Github will furiously punish all violators for any opportunity to earn money on every project with open source code and\or public licences (GNU, PPPL, MIT etc).

 Q: Why won't you add English, Russian, Belarusian, Polish, & Ukrainian language songs to the project?
 A: ~~I'd like to, but some unknown mystic power holds me!!!111!!11~~ No!
 Unfortunately, I can't do this because of history & political correctness about `deez` languages (taunting).